mlalic/etfarduino/README.md

 Notes
 -----

-Currently, only one analog input and analog output channel is supported and they use the A0 pin and digital pin 3, respectively.
+Currently, two analog input channels (on pins A0 and A1) and one analog output channel (on the digital pin 3) are supported.
 Analog input and output can work in parallel.

 Using the EtfArduinoConfig it is possible to register multiple Arduino boards which are able to perform acquisition tasks in parallel.